 The problem is that that doesn't do anything with the Eagle Knolls Road intersection, and it doesn't do anything with Cove Road.
-And they can't do anything about that, because those are privately-owned roads.
+And they can't do anything about that, because those are privatelyowned roads.
 One is in the town, but Eagle Knolls Road is still privately-owned, half by the residents of Eagle Knolls Road and half by the golf course.
 So, what they proposed was doing an extension of Cooper Avenue.
 There are a couple of problems with that.
 One is: Cooper Avenue is a private road, so they really have no authority to change that easement use on Cooper road, just like they don't for Cove or Eagle Knolls.
-And what's worse is there would have to be construction done on Cooper which is indicated in the DEIS, because the back end of Cooper you all should go try to drive on Cooper and look at it.
+And what's worse is there would have to be construction done on Cooper and look at it.
 The extension of it past the last two homes is only 15 feet wide.
 They have no right to widen that road, and the village, even if it wanted to, actually has no right do anything unless it wanted to condemn private property for a private commercial use, which is not legally permitted.